SenseNet/sncom-resources/_posts/2020-01-18-time-is-money.md

 title: "Time is money: Performance improvements in sensenet"
 author: [pusztaienike]
 image: "../img/posts/time_is_money.jpg"
-tags: [hacktoberfest, community, github]
+tags: [performance, webpack, bundling, bundle, accessibility, lighthouse]

 ---

 How long will you wait for a website to load before you give up and go somewhere else? <br/><br/> Five seconds? <br/><br/> Ten seconds? <br/>
 <br/>
-Apparently, nearly half of us won't wait even three seconds.
+Apparently, nearly half of us wouldn't wait three seconds.
-In our busy world, every minute is a waste of time that we spend with waiting.
+In our busy world every minute is a waste of time if we should spend it with waiting.
-Of course, we know that, so we are about improving performance to avoid wasting your time.
+Of course we know that, and we are about to constantly improve performance to not waste your time.

 ---